ETV6 Deficiency – Definition

 • Treatment of MDS or leukemia in patients with an ETV6 mutation should be discussed thoroughly with the corresponding study centers.

-• When a stem cell transplant is planned with an HLA-compatible sibling as the donor, he or she should first undergo an ETV6 mutation analysis to rule out the possibility of being an asymptomatic carrier of the same genetic syndrome.
+• When a stem cell transplant is planned with an HLA-compatible sibling as the donor, he or she should first undergo a pathogenic variant in the ETV6 gene analysis to rule out the possibility of being an asymptomatic carrier of the same genetic syndrome.

 Diagnosis of ETV6 DeficiencyWhat's Next?